wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 You instrument your application so that [trace data](tracing_basics.html) from different parts of the stack can be sent to Wavefront.
 Instrumentation enables you to trace a request from end to end across multiple distributed services, guided by key metrics from your application.

-After instrumentation, you can use our tracing UI to visualize a request as a trace that consists of a hierarchy of spans.
-This visualization helps you pinpoint where the request is spending most of its time, and discover where it might be failing.
+After instrumentation, you can use our [tracing UI](tracing_ui_overview.html) to visualize a request as a trace that consists of a hierarchy of spans.
+This visualization helps you pinpoint where the request is spending most of its time, and discover problems.

 You instrument each microservice in your application with one or more [Wavefront observability SDKs](wavefront_sdks.html).
 You choose these SDKs based on:
 * The frameworks (components) you use in the microservice -- for example, Dropwizard
 * The kind of data you want to collect -- metrics, histograms, trace data, or all 3
 * Whether you want to collect out-of-the-box metrics and trace data, custom business metrics and trace data, or both

-This page helps you choose the SDK(s) you need for your microservices, and then directs you to the setup steps for each SDK.
+This page helps you choose the SDK(s), and directs you to the setup steps for each SDK.
 For an overview of what instrumentation adds to your microservices, see [A Closer Look at an Instrumented Microservice](#a-closer-look-at-an-instrumented-microservice), below.

 <!---
 * For information about instrumenting your application to send custom traces and metrics. _[[Link to SDK page for custom tracing and metrics ]]_